Kushalsaggidi/Scene-Solver/README.md

          |--- create
 Pipeline Flow: Layout: Based on upstream/downstream relationship, Initial job: MavenJava_Build, Apply and Save OK Run the Pipeline and Check Output
+Open Tomcat homepage in another tab, Click on the "/webpath" option under the manager app
+ Note: 1.
+It ask for user credentials for login ,provide the credentials of tomcat.
+2. It provide the page with out project name which is highlighted.
+3. After clicking on our project we can see output.